 USB is a free open standard, meaning anyone can make a USB cable or port as long as they adhere to the specifications — if not, the device will not work.

-And since there are billions of them, that’s a massive chunk of change coming to Apple’s coffer each year.
-Additionally, the Lightning port enables Apple to have complete control over how the iPhone works.
+And since billions of them exist, a massive chunk of change is coming to Apple’s coffer each year.
+Additionally, the Lightning port gives Apple complete control over how the iPhone works via a physical connection.

 And Lightning makes life harder for accessory makers, too.
 They have to create products that support multiple ports instead of just USB-C.

-The painful truth is this: had Apple decided to move to USB-C starting with the iPhone 5 (or 6 or 7, or 8), it could have saved the world from those tons and tons of unnecessary waste and resources.
-Instead, now the latest iPhone 13 still uses the Lightning port.
+The painful truth is this: had Apple decided to move to USB-C, starting with the iPhone 5 (or 6 or 7, or 8), it could have saved the world from those tons of unnecessary waste and resources.
+Instead, they so far have all used the Lightning port.

 On September 23, 2021, the European Commission, the executive arm of the European Union, announced a proposal for its revised Radio Equipment Directive that forces electronics and gadget makers to use the USB-C connector universally.

-On top of that, it’ll also end the bundling chargers with devices to reduce waste.
+On top of that, it’ll also end the bundling of chargers with devices to reduce waste.

 “A harmonised charging port for electronic devices: USB-C will be the common port.
 This will allow consumers to charge their devices with the same USB-C charger, regardless of the device brand.